 Technical Theatre: The Technical Theatre track guides students through the process of creating a show from the backstage perspective.
 Our Tech Theatre students learn fundamentals in design, scenic construction, light hang, sound installation and how to run a production.
 Once performances start all tech students become the crew for the shows under the direct supervision of our staff.

 Curriculum/ Required Classes

-Each class is designed to challenge each age group appropriately and to offer different experiences for those returning students who have advanced levels.
+Each class is designed to challenge each age group appropriately and to offer unique experiences for those returning students who have advanced levels.

 Levels are divided up using student age and grade.
 Please note level placement is NOT based on experience.

 Level 2: Age 14-15, Grade 9 & 10

 Level 3: Age 16-18, Grade 11 & 12